endurantgames/cosmiclegends/src/skills.md

 ## Skill Descriptions

-The skills in []{.gamename} are listed below, along with 3 to 5 suggestions how you could use the skill with your hero's Facets and consequences the Editor can propose on an Edge Success.
+The skills in []{.gamename} are listed below, along with 3 to 5 suggestions how you could use the skill with your hero's Approaches and consequences the Editor can propose on an Edge Success.

 ::::::: { .skill-list } ::::::::::::::::::